Robert-M-Lucas-Trio/c-testing/README.md

 # Explaination
 - All the files outside srcMC464 would be the files for the Linux port / simulator / flex-7 / individual boards
+    - srcMC464 would be brought in as a git subrepository for all of these
 - Every folder in srcMC464/modules is a module
+    - Submodules are also possible e.g. example_module/example_submodule
+    - See the CMakeLists.txt of trio_main for how these are included
 - The CMakeLists.txt outside of srcMC464 chooses the modules it wants available to it
-- The CMakeLists.txt inside srcMC464 fetches those modules and resolved dependencies
+- The CMakeLists.txt inside srcMC464 builds those modules
+    - It also builds their dependencies but doesn't expose them outside of srcMC464
 - The CMakeLists.txt in each module defines the files to be built, and which other modules it depends on
+    - This is where C files could be conditionally not included
+- The config/config.h file is the globally included header

 # Results
 - In each module, only the modules it depends on are available to it - this includes outside of srcMC464 where only trio_main is available, despite trio_main, example_module, and example_module/example_submodule being built
-- Inside a module, the headers in private and the headers in public are available, whereas from other modules on public headers are available
+- Inside a module, the headers in private and public are available, whereas from other modules only public headers are available

 # Questions
 - Is this insane (does it tie us to CMake too much?)
 - Is the usability ok

-# TODO
-- Add an example of board-specific module behaviour